chauff/cse1500-web-transcripts/Lecture-7.md

 :point_up: We define one route, called `/countMe`, that determines for a client making an HTTP request, how many requests the client has already made.
 Once the session middleware is enabled, session variables can be accessed on the session object which itself is a property of the request object - `req.session`.
 This is the first course of action: accessing the client's session object.
 If that session object has a property `views`, we know that the client has been here before.
 We increment the `views` count and send an HTTP response to the client, informing it about how often the client has been here and when the last visit was.
 Then we set the property `lastVisit` to the current date and are done.
 If `session.views` does not exist, we create the `views` and `lastVisit` properties and set them accordingly, returning a *This is your first visit* as content in the HTTP response.
+Finally, it is worth noting that all session-related actions are performed on the `request` object.

 ## Third-party authentication

 The final topic of this lecture is third-party authentication.
-This is a topic easily complex enough to cover a whole lecture, so here we show you how to add third-party authentication to your own application, but do not dive into great detail of the authentication protocol.
+This is a topic easily complex enough to cover a whole lecture, so here we introduce the principles of third-party authentication, but do not dive into great detail of the authentication protocol.

 Even if you are not aware of the name, you will have used third-party authentication already.
 In many web applications that require a login, we are given the choice of either creating a username/password or by signing up through a third party such as Facebook, Google or Twitter.
-Here you see an example of how to join [Quora](https://www.quora.com/), with Facebook and Google acting as third-party authenticators:
+Below is a login screen of [Quora](https://www.quora.com/), with Facebook and Google acting as third-party authenticators:

 ![Joining Quora](img/L7-quora.png)

 Third-party authentication has become prevalent across the web, because **authentication**, i.e. the task of verifying a user's identity, is hard to do right.

 If an application implements its own authentication scheme, it has to ensure that the information (username, password, email) are stored safely and securely and not accessible to any unwanted party.
-Users tend to reuse logins and password and even if a web application does not contain sensitive information, if the username/passwords are stolen, users might have used the same username/password combination for important and sensitive web applications such as bank portals, insurance portals, etc. To avoid these issues, we *out-source* authentication to large companies that have the resources and engineering power to guarantee safe and secure storage of credentials.
+Users tend to reuse logins and password and even if a web application does not contain sensitive information, if the username/passwords are stolen, users might have used the same username/password combination for important and sensitive web applications such as bank portals, insurance portals, etc.

+To avoid these issues, application developers *out-source* authentication to large companies that have the resources and engineering power to guarantee safe and secure storage of credentials.
 If an application makes use of third-party authentication, it **never has access to any sensitive user credentials**.

 There are two drawbacks though: